InstaGraM: Instance-level Graph Modeling for Vectorized HD Map Learning: Method

 \subsection{Element Detector Heads}

 From the top-down feature map $\mathcal{F}_{bev}$, we extract the \emph{vertices} and \emph{edges} of the HD map elements using two CNN decoders $\phi_{\mathcal{V}},\phi_{\mathcal{E}}$ respectively.
 These two components are predicted in the rasterized BEV space $\mathbb{R}^{W_{bev}\times H_{bev}}$ similar to segmentation tasks.
-The vertex decoder $\phi_{\mathcal{V}}$ adopts the interest point decoder from~\cite{detone2018superpoint} and extracts possible position heatmap at every $8\times8$ local, non-overlapping grid in BEV pixels.
-It computes $\mathcal{X}\in\mathbb{R}^{\frac{W_{bev}}{8}\times \frac{H_{bev}}{8}\times65}$, the 65 channels indicating possible position in the local grids with an additional "no vertex" dustbin.
-After a channel-wise softmax, the dustbin dimension is removed and the vertex heatmap is reshaped from $\mathbb{R}^{W_c\times H_c\times64}$ to $\mathbb{R}^{W_{bev}\times H_{bev}}$.
-In parallel with the vertex decoder, the edge map decoder $\phi_{\mathcal{E}}$ predicts the distance transform map $\mathcal{D}\in\mathbb{R}^{W_{bev}\times H_{bev}\times3}$, the 3 channels indicating the number of class categories of map elements.
-This edge map of distance transform~\cite{borgefors1986distance} implicitly provides spatial relations between vertices and directional information of map elements inspired from~\cite{liang2018end,liang2019convolutional,homayounfar2019dagmapper}.
-We further demonstrate in \sectionautorefname~\ref{sec:experiments} that this distance transform representation as an edge map plays a significant role in instance-level association.
+The vertex decoder $\phi_{\mathcal{V}}$ adopts the interest point decoder from~\cite{detone2018superpoint} and extracts possible position heatmap at every $S\times S$ local, non-overlapping grid in BEV pixels.
+It computes $\mathcal{X}\in\mathbb{R}^{{W_{c}}\times {H_{c}}\times(S^2+1)}$, where $\{W_c\times H_c\}=\{\frac{W_{bev}}{S}\times \frac{H_{bev}}{S}\}$ denotes the number of grids and the $(S^2+1)$ channels indicating possible position in the local grids with an additional ``no vertex" dustbin.
+After a channel-wise softmax, the dustbin dimension is removed and the vertex heatmap is reshaped from $\mathbb{R}^{W_c\times H_c\times(S^2)}$ to $\mathbb{R}^{W_{bev}\times H_{bev}}$.
+We analyze the effect of the resolution of BEV ($\{W_{bev}\times H_{bev}\}$) and the local grid size $S$ in Section~\ref{sec:experiments}.
+In parallel with the vertex decoder, the edge map decoder $\phi_{\mathcal{E}}$ predicts the distance transform map $\mathcal{D}\in\mathbb{R}^{W_{bev}\times H_{bev}\times C}$, the $C$ channels indicating the number of class categories of map elements.
+The distance transform provides strong prior to geometry of map elements by assigning the distances of BEV grids to the nearest map element.
+This edge map of distance transform~\cite{borgefors1986distance} implicitly provides spatial relations between vertices and curvature of map elements inspired by Signed Distance Function (SDF) from 3D applications~\cite{park2019deepsdf, liu2020dist, wang2021neus}.
+We further demonstrate in Section~\ref{sec:experiments} that this distance transform representation as an edge map plays a significant role in instance-level association.
 We apply ReLU and a threshold after the last Conv layer to predict the distance values from 0 to 10 in the rasterized BEV image.